strangenoop/chord-organ/README.md

 # Chord Organ

-The left hand selects the chord shape, while the right hand selects the root of the chord.
+The left hand selects the chord shape while the right hand activates the chord root.
+Unactivated shapes are added to a queue and matched up with the next root (first in, first out).
+The queue allows a user to "program" a set of chord shapes before playing them.

-Only one shape may be selected at a time, but several roots can be played together.
+You can also select a set of pre-programmed chord shapes.

 ## Ideas